What does it mean to be immunocompromised?

-- Avoid sharing household items (dishes, towels, bedding) with other people.
+- Avoid sharing household items (e.g., dishes, towels, bedding) with other people.

 - Use a dishwasher to sterilize dishes at high temperature.

-- Avoid interactions with people who are not in your household, including friends and neighbors; If you have to be in contact with someone outside of your household, respect a 6 ft distance, no hand contact; Do not go on a plane.
+- Avoid interactions with people who are not in your household, including friends and neighbors; If you have to be in contact with someone outside of your household, respect a 6 ft distance and no hand contact; Do not go on a plane.

-- Limit shopping: use home or curbside delivery when possible If you have to go to the store/pharmacy/doctor’s office, be mindful of touching elevator buttons, door handles.
+- Limit shopping: use home or curbside delivery when possible; If you have to go to the store/pharmacy/doctor’s office, be mindful of touching elevator buttons and door handles.

 - Do not touch your phone while you are outside of your home.

-- Upon returning home from essential activities (i.e., shopping for food/medicine/doctor visit if needed), wipe your phone/car keys with a disinfectant wife or alcohol wipe, take a shower, wash your clothes.
+- Upon returning home from essential activities (i.e., shopping for food/medicine/doctor visit if needed), wipe your phone/car keys with a disinfectant wipe or alcohol wipe, take a shower, and wash your clothes.

 - When bringing in groceries from the store, use alcohol/soap/disinfectant wipes to clean the objects you are bringing into the house.

-- Wash hands regularly and carefully on all hand surfaces for >20s (make sure you are cleaning in between fingers).
+- Wash hands regularly and carefully on all hand surfaces for at least 20 seconds (make sure you are cleaning between fingers).

 - Disinfect high-touch surfaces daily at home.

-- If you are experiencing symptoms, you should wear a mask when in public settings, including in medical centers.
-Immunocompromised patients will be masked in the clinic.
+- If you are experiencing symptoms, you should wear a mask when in public settings.

 - Fear and anxiety about the COVID-19 pandemic can be overwhelming and cause strong emotions.
 Be sure to take breaks, take care of your body, connect with others, and call us if stress gets in the way of daily activities for several days in a row.

 - If you take medication, be sure to have enough on hand.
-Also make a plan so you know what steps to take if you were to get sick.
+Also, make a plan so you know which steps to take if you were to get sick.